radiantlogic-v8/documentation-ia-product/documentation/best-practice/02-databases/01-postgres-recommendations.md

 ### Backup and maintenance plan of indexes/statistics

-Brainwave recommends a regular FULL backup of the database after each loading (`pg_dump`).
+Radiant Logic recommends a regular FULL backup of the database after each loading (`pg_dump`).

 In addition, an index maintenance and disk space recovery plan (Vacuum Full) must be integrated into the overall database maintenance process.